Cromha-Plugins/Cromha-Expansion-plugin/devs/ships stats.md

 # Ships Stats Calculating:

-*These are the formules that endless sky uses for calculating ships stats like acceleration, max speed and turn rate.*
+*These are the formulas that endless sky uses for calculating ships stats like acceleration, max speed and turn rate.*

 * thrust / mass = acceleration
 * thrust / drag = max speed